 When I saw fresh baby spinach leaves at the grocery store just recently, I had to have them.
 Usually, in the colder months, I stick to frozen spinach for my cooking needs.
 Frozen spinach is great.
 But, there’s nothing like the taste of fresh spinach – especially in a soup like this one.

 Speaking of soup, this one is simply delicious!
-Even though the spinach, beans, and pasta are prevalent, the broth was my favourite part.
+Even though spinach, beans, and pasta are prevalent, the broth was my favourite part.
 It was just right for dunking a piece of crusty bread into!

 Make your own online recipe box!